 MAMH requests a \$1.55M increase over H2 for Elder Supportive Housing Programs, for a total of \$7.936M for this line item in FY23.
+H.4701 includes this funding.

 In the FY21 budget, the Legislature provided the Executive Office of Elder Affairs (EOEA) with new funding to expand Elder Supportive Housing sites across the Commonwealth.
 With these new dollars, EOEA partnered with the Aging Services Access Points (ASAP) network to launch new Elder Supportive Housing programs in many communities; these new programs served 1480 resident units.
 EOEA needs the requested increase to fund these expansion sites.